11/26/2024

 Daniel

 As a reminder, to ask a question, please press star 1-1 on your telephone and wait for your name to be announced.
 To withdraw your question, please press star 1-1 again.
-In the interest of time, we ask that you please limit yourself to one question and one follow-up.
+In the interest of time, we ask that you please lend yourself to one question and one follow-up.
 Please stand by while we compile the Q&A roster.
 Our first question comes from Ross Seymour, Deutsche Bank.
-Your line is up.
+Your line is open.

 speaker